JeffHing/command-queue/README.md

     )
     ...
 ```

-Directories can be specified using chained calls:
+Directories can also be added using chained calls:

 ```javascript
 new ShellCommand()